wkolowski/Type-Theory-Wishlist/README.md

 ## Refinement types <a id="refinements"></a> [↩](#toc)

-The idea is to have, for every type `A`, the type `{x : A | P}` where `P` is some decidable strict proposition that the typechecker (or some external SMT solvers, but that's meh) can reason about.
+The idea is to have, for every type `A`, the type `{x : A | P}` where `P` is some decidable strict proposition that the typechecker (or some external SMT solver, but that's meh...) can reason about.
 The pioneer in this space is [the F* language](https://www.fstar-lang.org/).

 F* also has some additional nice features related to refinement types that make life a lot easier:
 - Discriminators that check which constructor was used to make the given term, e.g. `Nil? : list 'a -> bool`, `Cons? : list 'a -> bool`